Luca-Muratori/vpc-terraform/README.md

    - Create NACLs for each subnet
    - Define inbound and outbound rules for each NACL

-//------------------------

 9. Security Groups
    - Create security groups for public and private instances
    - Define inbound and outbound rules for each security group
+//------------------------
 10. EC2 Instances
-    - Define EC2 instance resources (6 total)
+    - Define EC2 instance resources (3 total)
     - Assign instances to their respective subnets
     - Associate security groups with instances
-    - Configure public instances with Elastic IPs
+    - Configure public instances with Elastic IPs (no need since I'm using a public subnet and a igw, but needed in case I want a static ip)
-    - Set up user data for SSH key distribution (for private instance access)

 11. SSH Key Pair
     - Generate an SSH key pair